wp-plugins/youtube-embed-plus/readme.txt

 * showinfo - Set this to 0 to hide the video title and other info (or 1 to show it).
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&showinfo=0`
 * theme - Set this to 'light' to make the player have the light-colored theme (or 'dark' for the dark theme).
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&theme=light`

+You can also start and end each individual video at particular times.
+Like the above, each option should begin with '&'

+* start - Sets the time (in seconds) to start the video.
+Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&start=20`
+* end - Sets the time (in seconds) to stop the video.
+Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&end=100`

 == Installation ==

 1. Use the WordPress plugin installer to install the plugin.
 Alternatively, you can just extract the folder in our download package and upload it to your plugin directory.